 Professor Mike Dunne

-Professor Mike Dunne is the Director of the Linac Coherent Light Source (LCLS), an internationally leading research facility, operated by Stanford University on behalf of the US Department of Energy.
+Mike is the Director of the Linac Coherent Light Source (LCLS), an internationally leading research facility, operated by Stanford University on behalf of the US Department of Energy.
 He is an Associate Laboratory Director of the SLAC National Accelerator Laboratory, and a full Professor of Photon Science at Stanford University.

 Professor Dunne was the International Project Leader for the European project, ‘HiPER’.
 He created a consortium of 26 institutions across 10 countries to develop one of the few giga-Euro scale facility opportunities accepted onto the “European roadmap” of future research infrastructures (ESFRI).

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
+Let us know if you have feedback or would like to help improve our online products and services.